Intervention Overview

 Jersualem Peace Capital of the World

-Is not this a wonderful image, Jerusalem, the Peace Capital of the World!
+We thought: Is not this a wonderful image, Jerusalem, the Peace Capital of the World!
 We all know that reality currently is flying in the face of this dream, however, hope needs dreams, and without dreams we have no direction for action.
 So, why not promote the idea of Jerusalem, the Peace Capital of the World against all odds!

 Dov Greenstone kindly explained: